Distribution board: Consumer units

 In the United Kingdom, BS 7671 defines a consumer unit as "A particular type of distribution board comprising a type tested coordinated assembly for the control and distribution of electrical energy, principally in domestic premises..."
 These installations usually have single-phase supplies at 230 V (nominal standard); historically, they were known as fuse boxes, as older consumer units used fuses until the advent of mini-circuit breakers (MCBs).

 A normal new domestic CU used as a main panel might have from 6 to 24 ways for devices (some of which might occupy two ways), and will be split into two or more sections (e.g. a non-RCD section for alarms etc., an RCD-protected section for socket outlets, and an RCD-protected section for lighting and other built-in appliances).
 Secondary CUs used for outbuildings usually have 1 to 4 ways plus an RCD.

 Recent (pre-17th edition wiring regulations) CUs would not normally have RCD protected sections for anything other than socket outlets, though some older CUs featured RCD incomers.
 Before 1990, RCDs (and split busbars) were not standard in CUs.

 Fuse boxes normally use cartridge or rewirable fuses with no other protective device, and basic 4-ways boxes are very common.
 Some older boxes are made of brown-black bakelite, sometimes with a wooden base.
 Although their design is historic, these were standard equipment for new installs as recently as the 1980s, so they are very common.
 Fuseholders in these boxes may not provide protection from accidental contact with live terminals.

-The popular 4-way fusebox normally had two lighting and two socket circuits, with heavy or sustained loads such as immersion heater and oven on a socket circuit.
-This arrangement is not recommended practice today, but it is common for existing installations.
-Larger boxes with more ways will have separate fuses for large loads such as immersion heater, oven and shower.
+Examples

+In the UK, consumer units (CU) have evolved from basic main switch and rewireable fuses, that afforded only overload and short circuit protection, into sophisticated control units housing many safety features that can protect against different types of electrical fault.
+The choice of circuit protective device will depend upon the type of electrical circuit it is protecting and what level of protection needs to be afforded.
+BS7671:2018 Requirements for Electrical Installations, also referred to as the IET Wiring Regulations, gets regularly updated and its latest edition at the time of writing is amendment 2:2022 released on 28 March 2022.